Universal Multilayer Network Exploration by Random Walk with Restart: Discussion

-We propose here MultiXrank, a new tool that proposes an optimized and general formalism for universal RWR on multilayer networks.
-MultiXrank can be applied to explore multilayer networks composed of any combination of multiplex, monoplex or bipartite networks, and all the layers and edges can be directed and weighted.
-We complemented MultiXrank with a parameter space exploration protocol to measure the influence of variations in the input parameters on the global stability of the results.
+We present here MultiXrank, a tool that proposes an optimized and general formalism for RWR on universal multilayer networks.
+MultiXrank can be applied to explore multilayer networks composed of any combination of multiplex, monoplex or bipartite networks, and all the network edges can be directed and/or weighted.
+To the best of our knowledge, any type of multilayer networks could be represented with our formalism, even if it might sometimes require some adaptations.
+We illustrated the use of MultiXrank with RWR on biological and airport multilayer networks and thereby provide guidelines for users.
+Even if one's initial intuition in data analysis could be that "more data is better", the addition of interaction network layers also brings additional degrees of freedom \cite{Kivelae2014}.
+To evaluate the pertinence of the addition of multiplex networks or the addition of layers in a multilayer system, MultiXrank includes a systematic evaluation protocol based on Leave-One-Out-Cross-Validation and Link Prediction.
+Overall, our results show that adding networks data does not always increase the predictive power of the RWR, as already suggested by previous studies \cite{Choobdar2019}.
+Our evaluation protocol can be used, for the first time to our knowledge, to evaluate in-depth the signal-to-noise of multilayer system combinations.
+Finally, we complemented MultiXrank with a parameter space exploration protocol to measure the influence of varying the input parameters on the global stability of the output scores.
 It is to note that this parameter space exploration protocol is universal and can be used to study any complex system exploration approach providing scores as outputs.

-The output scores of MultiXrank can be used in a wide variety of downstream analyses, such as clustering and embedding.
-For instance, shallow embedding methods need similarity measure for the optimization of the loss function \cite{Hamilton2018, PioLopez2021}.
-MultiXrank can produce such a similarity measure respecting the global topology of the network.
-Using MultiXrank output scores with subsequent embedding would allow taking advantage of the embedding space on the robustness to increase the predictive power of the gene-disease association prediction task\cite{Nelson2019}.
+The output scores of MultiXrank can be used in a wide variety of downstream analyses.
+For instance, shallow embedding methods need similarity measures for the optimization of the loss function \cite{Hamilton2018, PioLopez2021}.
+MultiXrank can produce such a similarity measure respecting the global topology of the multilayer network.
+An interesting application could be to use MultiXrank output scores for embedding and evaluate the predictive power of the gene-disease association prediction task.
+Indeed, the embedding is expected to be more robust to the noise than the direct network space\cite{Nelson2019}.